iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 DVC Studio can track upto 200 metrics, parameters, and files.
 If you have more than 200 values in your Git repository, you can specify which ones to track and which ones to leave out.
-To ensure that a value is include, make sure that it is selected in the tracking scope.
+To ensure that a value is included, make sure that it is selected in the tracking scope.
 Any value that is not selected may not display in your view.

 ![](https://static.iterative.ai/img/studio/view_settings_tracking_scope.png)

 ### Custom metrics and parameters

 If you want to connect custom files, you can add them by clicking the `Add file` button.
-Enter the full file path, and specify whether the file is for `Metrics` or `Parameters`.
+Enter the full file path within your Git repository, and specify whether the file is for `Metrics` or `Parameters`.

 ![](https://static.iterative.ai/img/studio/view_settings_custom_files.png)